 Have Holiday Specific Content and Products

-This can range from deciding which products you’re going to offer this season, and if there are any holiday specific items, bundles, or promotions.
-This also includes updating your website to look more festive, to creating relevant holiday ads, copy and social images.
-A good suggestion would be to create a distinct holiday landing page that can be navigated to from your home page.
+This can range from deciding which products you’re going to offer this season and if there are any holiday-specific items, bundles, or promotions.
+This also includes updating your website to look more festive, to creating relevant holiday ads, copy, and social images.
+A good suggestion would be to create a distinct holiday landing page that can be navigated from your home page.
 Organizing all of your holiday items in one place can make site navigation a breeze and can also help you measure the products with the highest clicks, so you can share them at peak times to increase traffic, engagement, and sales.